 How to choose the material of bathroom tiles

-The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice – real stone or manmade tiles are particularly popular.
+The condensation and splashes of a bathroom rule out some tile materials, but still leave plenty of choice – real stone tiles or manmade tiles are particularly popular.
 While natural stone has character, care requirements are higher and the tiles will need resealing over time to maintain the protection.
 Generally, manmade tiles are great if you are decorating a bathroom on a budget.
 While they’re easy to look after, they do lack the uniqueness of stone.

 Natural stone bathroom tiles